What are some best practices to implement Lambda backed custom resources with CloudFormation?

 Build your custom resources to report, log, and handle failure

-To avoid timeout issues, include the following in the code that you create for your Lambda function:
+To avoid timeout issues, include the following elements in the code that you create for your Lambda function:

 • Logic to handle exceptions